joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6481720/2025/07/08/francisco-alvarez-blocks-out-frustration-commits-to-new-path-baseball-never-stops/

 **Trump’s Frustration With Putin Preceded Resumption of U.S. Weapons to Ukraine**\
-`President Trump lashed out at the Russian leader on Tuesday, signaling an change in his posture toward the conflict.`\
+`President Trump lashed out at the Russian leader on Tuesday, signaling a change in his posture toward the conflict.`\
 https://nytimes.com/2025/07/08/us/politics/trump-putin-ukraine.html